 - General living noise (doors banging, footsteps, etc.)

 - Parking issues

 How to Report Anti Social Behaviour?

-If your neighbour is causing a problem to you, where possible talk to them calmly about how this is affecting you.
-They may not know that their behaviour is bothering you, and simply letting them know may be enough to resolve the matter.
+If your neighbour is causing a problem for you, where possible, talk to them calmly about how this is affecting you.
+They may not know that their behaviour is bothering you and simply bringing this to their attention may be enough to resolve the matter.

 Because anti-social behaviour usually relates to repeat problems, it’s a good idea to write notes each time it happens.
 Record as much detail as possible: who was involved, the time and date, what happened, how long the problem lasted, how it affected you and if there were other witnesses.
 Take photos to support your notes, but only if you feel safe doing so and are not going to make the situation worse.

-If you do not feel able to talk to the person who is causing a problem, or if this does not improve things, we will investigate and take appropriate action.
-We won’t disclose any information you provide without your agreement.
-However, unless it’s a criminal matter the police have advised us on, we can’t usually take action against someone without speaking to them.
-This normally means your identity is likely to become known.
+If you do not feel able to talk to the person who is causing a problem, or if you’ve tried this and the problem continues, we can investigate and take appropriate action.
+We will not disclose any information you provide without your express agreement.
+However, unless it’s a criminal matter which the Police have advised us about, we can’t usually take action against someone without speaking to them.
+This often means your identity may become known.

 You can report any problems by:

 - Using our online form

 We may not always be the sole or lead organisation involved in managing an ASB case and we will decide whether action is possible or necessary on a case-by-case basis.
 From the outset we will be open and transparent in managing customer expectations.
 In situations where we do not have the powers or tools to tackle the issue, we may if appropriate work in partnership with other organisations, or signpost as necessary.
 Other agencies that help deal with anti social behaviour include